 Loony Dook Time and Tide

-Dookers in 2023 will meet at noon on the Boathouse Steps, half an hour before the dook at 12.30pm.
+Dookers in 2025 will meet at the Boathouse Steps for the dook at around 1.30pm.

 Spectators are welcome to cheer on participants in the annual communal exercise in masochism down on the beach at South Queensferry.